AMD (AMD)

 12. Balance Sheet Assessment

-We enjoyed seeing AMD beat analysts’ revenue expectations this quarter.
-We were also glad its adjusted operating income outperformed Wall Street’s estimates.
+We enjoyed seeing AMD beat analysts’ revenue, EPS, and EBITDA expectations this quarter.
+We were also glad its revenue guidance for next quarter exceeded Wall Street’s estimates.
 On the other hand, its inventory levels materially increased.
-Overall, this print had some key positives.
-The stock traded up 4.3% to $102.82 immediately after reporting.
+Overall, we think this was a decent quarter with some key metrics above expectations.
+Investors were likely hoping for more, and shares traded down 1.2% to $247.23 immediately after reporting.

 14. Is Now The Time To Buy AMD?